saintsaens/waytoTM/README.md

 # waytoTM
 Merging all folders that were divided into separate artists when transcoding a lossless source from various artists.

+- 10/27: Move all merged folders into single clean ready-to-upload folder.
 - 10/25: Copy artwork from original folder to transcoded folders.
 - 10/24: Merge folders.